 Engaged Electorate is Key to Pro-jobs Environment

-This edition of Business Record Iowa comes on the heels of the ABI Board of Directors meeting held on September 11.
+This edition of Business Record Iowa comes on the heels of the ABI Board of Directors meeting on September 10.
 The meeting was the first for new board members, but the last step in the ABI policy development process.
-The board has the responsibility to approve the 2020 policy positions and priorities for the association.
-This year, when you include all members of the ABI Board of Directors, more than 300 people participated at some stage in the process.
-This number reflects strong participation by the ABI membership and includes a cross-section of members from every industry.
+The board has the responsibility to approve the 2021 policy positions and priorities for the association.
+This year, when you include all board and public policy committee members, more than 300 people participated at some stage in the process.
+This number reflects strong member participation and includes a cross-section of members from every industry.

 One key piece to a pro-jobs environment is an engaged electorate.
-Although Iowa has some of the highest rates of voter participation in the country, we can do even better, especially in years where there isn’t a national candidate on the ballot.
+Although Iowa has some of the highest rates of voter participation in the country, we can do even better.
 To vote, you need to be registered.
-This year, as in past years, ABI is participating in Employee Voter Registration Week.
+This year, as in past years, ABI is participating in Employee Voter Registration Week occurring September 21-25.
 The goal is to increase the number of registered eligible private sector voters across the country.
-The initiative does not tell em- ployees how to vote or who to vote for; instead it provides information to help employers encourage voter registration.
+The initiative does not tell employees how to vote or who to vote for; instead it provides information to help employers encourage voter registration.
 In a 2018 BIPAC survey, 96% of employee respondents from a company with a sustained engagement program voted early or on Election Day.

-I hope you will encourage your employees to get registered to vote or update their voter registration the week of September 23-27.
-Employee Voter Registration Week 2019 is right around the corner.
-If you don’t have something planned yet, it’s not too late.
+I hope you will encourage your employees to get registered to vote or update their voter registration the week of September 21-25.
+If you don’t have something planned, it’s not too late.
 You can find all kinds of information online at www.employeesvote.com.
 Please contact me if you want to learn more.
 With more employers participating, we can ensure more individuals are voting in the elections, whether it’s for school board or U.S. President!